 I have presented and published my scholarly work in several countries; and I also publish some of my essays and books independently.

-I am a member of Alpha Psi Nu, the University of Texas at Dallas’s chapter of the Honors English Society Sigma Tau Delta.
+I am also a member of Alpha Psi Nu, the University of Texas at Dallas’s chapter of the Honors English Society Sigma Tau Delta.

 I was also a recipient of the Marvin and Kathy Stone Graduate Research Fellowship Award (Center for Values in Medicine, Science, and Technology at the University of Texas at Dallas) for Spring 2019, as well as a 2020/2021 recipient of the Armstrong Fellowship Award (School of Arts and Humanities at the University of Texas at Dallas)